 Stopped at a filling station for gas and air.
 While here saw three more Stark Bros busses, but 2 of these were busses for Women.
 None quite so large as the first one.
 91 miles from St. Louis.
 Left at 7:50.
 Traveling on US No 61 from here.
 Had to stop at a rail road crossing just out of town.
 The bluffs along here are 150 ft high as near as we could judge.
 These are the highest we have seen.
 This road took us for a mile right along the Miss. river.
 This was a wonderful sight.
 Had a nice level stretch for about 3 miles, then we came into more rolling country, then into hills.
 But nothing like yesterdays'.

 More farming thro here than we have seen since we got in Mo.
 The corn is fair.
 Some oats in the shock yet.
 Growing here just the same as in Illinois.
 Lots of pears and apples here.
 Drove along one creek this A.M. that was quite a sight for us.
 The bottom was layers of flat white rock.
 Water as clear as a crystal.
 Drove on into the bluffs again, drove out again into the level just before we struck the town of Eolia.
 Think this mostly negroes.
 The name surely is a Negro name at any rate.
 Stopped and got some groceries.
 On again 9:55.
 35 miles more to pavement.
 Have had a real wind storm south of Eolia.
 The corn for a short stretch is completely flat.
 Up hill and down all the way from Eolia to Flinthill.
 Lots of field of soy beans and alfalfa thro here.
 Had to stop along the road to fix the lugs on the hind wheels.
-Are having rouble to keep them from slipping.
+Are having trouble to keep them from slipping.

 This goes to show we are traveling over rough roads.
 These roads are natural rock, crushed rock and gravel.
 Passes a log cabin on our way this morning.
 Lots of rail fences thro here.
 We crossed Quiver River, where the corn had been completely submerged.
 The corn in these fields are worthless.